How to Supercharge Your Podcast Metadata

 Another tip, don’t write the keywords one right behind the other. 👯

-Search engines like Google, and other algorithms will see your trick and it will not have your desired effect.
+Search engines and algorithms will see your trick and it will not have your desired effect.

 Use tags to optimize your metadata